CodeYourFuture/curriculum/org-cyf-itd/content/blocks/step-3/submission/index.md

 ### Submission

-You must submit a link to your work in the CYF Course platform
+You must submit a link to your work in the [CYF Course platform](https://application-process.codeyourfuture.io)

-1. Share a link to your Invitation project on GitHub Pages
+1. Share a link to your Invitation project on [GitHub Pages](https://pages.github.com/)

 ### Personalise your URLs

-Before you share your link with your mentors, set your Github Pages URL to include your name.
+Before you share your link, set your [Github](https://github.com/) Pages URL to include your name, so we can tell who you are.
 You can use your first name or last name.